How Developers Engineer Test Cases: An Observational Study: Threats to Validity

 Moreover, developers were asked to record a video and to talk aloud.
 A first possible threat is whether participants are actually able to think-aloud while performing the task.
 We note that all 13 participants were very talkative, and that their thoughts were augmented by the video recording.
 Therefore, we do not have a reason to believe that participants were not able to express their thoughts while testing.
 Participants also clearly knew that they would be watched later, thus making them susceptible to the Hawthorne effect (i.e., individuals modifying their behaviour just because they know they are being watched) and social desirability bias (i.e., individuals perform in the way society expects them to behave in a specific situation).
 Because of that, some participants may have been more thorough in the testing process during the experiment than what they really are in their daily jobs, e.g., they tested more bad weather tests than they would.
 Nevertheless, given that our goal was to understand how they reason (and not how thorough they are), we do not see such a change in behaviour as a significant threat.
-Moreover, another instance of a possible interference of such biases is in the survey questions that tackle ``bad behaviour''.
-For example, we ask how often participants test a method without fully understanding it.
-Responses there were mostly negative, contradicting what we noticed in the observational study.
-More replications with different control measures need to be done, to especially understand how often developers resort to ``bad behaviours'', even when they are not willing to admit.
+Finally, in the task description, we suggested participants to use Zoom\footnote{\url{https://www.zoom.us}} to record their videos.
+Although Zoom is a conference tool, it enables people to record their screens without a lot of effort and platform-independent.
+Zoom, however, gives only 40 minutes to free users.
+Some participants may have felt pressured to finish their videos within the time limit.
+We did not ask participants how they recorded their videos or whether that limit played any role.
+From the videos themselves, we did not notice any participant ``rushing'' to get their testing done and no participant said anything in the videos about them running out of time.